QuantumDaveLdn/stats-calc/README.md

 ## How to Use

-1. Open the `index.html` file in your web browser.
-2. Enter a list of numbers separated by commas (e.g., `1, 5, 2, 8, 5, 10`) into the input field.
+1. Enter a list of numbers separated by commas (e.g., `1, 5, 2, 8, 5, 10`) into the input field.
-3. Click the "Calculate" button.
+2. Click the "Calculate" button.
-4. The calculated statistics will be displayed below the form.
+3. The calculated statistics will be displayed below the form.

+## How to View Projects

+Each project can be viewed by:

+Cloning this repository
+Navigating to the specific project folder
+Opening the index.html file in your browser

+OR

+Visit the GitHub Pages site at: [https://quantumdaveldn.github.io/stats-calc/](https://quantumdaveldn.github.io/stats-calc/)

 ## Technologies Used